-"Lose" items frequently.
+- "Lose" items frequently.
 Bullying often includes taking belongings or stealing lunch money or prepared lunches.
 Your child may come home from school without favorite toys, clothes, or other items.
-He or she may also come home very hungry from having missed lunch.
+Your child may also come home very hungry from having missed lunch.

 - Sleep poorly and develop frequent headaches, stomachaches, and other physical problems.
 Or your child may pretend to be sick or make other excuses to avoid certain people or situations.

 - Cry frequently or act differently.
 For example, a usually outgoing child may suddenly become withdrawn and sad.
 A shy child may become overactive and aggressive.

 - Bully others.
 These children often respond to being bullied by feeling anxious and aggressive.
 Without knowing how to handle these feelings, they target other children who they think will not fight back.